canuysal/multidomain_chatbot_challenge/README.md

 This implementation demonstrates:
 - ✅ **Multi-domain functionality** with 4 integrated services
+- ✅ **Multi-provider support**, use any provider that implements OpenAI API
 - ✅ **AI-powered tool selection** without explicit classification
 - ✅ **Production-ready architecture** with comprehensive error handling
 - ✅ **Complete testing suite** with 90%+ code coverage